99th Composite Brigade (Bangladesh): History

-On 19 September 2013 Prime Minister Sheikh Hasina raised the flag of newly established 99 Composite Brigade at Army Aviation Hangar.
-The flag 58 East Bengal, 34 BIR and 20 Engineering Construction Battalion were hoisted on the same day.
+On 19 September 2013, PM Sheikh Hasina raised the flag of newly established 99 Composite Brigade at Army Aviation Hangar.
+The flag raising of 58 East Bengal, 34 BIR and 20 Engineering Construction Battalion were hoisted on the same day.

-The unit would need around 600mn taka ($7.5mn) annually which will be allocated from the fund of the army.
+The unit would need around 600mn taka ($7.5mn) annually which will be allocated from the funds of the army.

-On 2014 army sought 326-acre land & Tk 17,740 million over four years to build the security installations for the bridge on both sides of the mega infrastructure.
+In 2014, army sought 326-acre land & Tk 17,740 million over four years to build the security installations for the bridge on both sides of the mega infrastructure.